Quickly Jump to:

 To enable SMPTE, first set the frame rate settings applicable to your setup from the “General” tab in PLayback’s settings.

 Next, you’ll need to route the SMPTE buss to the appropriate output.

 The SMPTE bus cannot be routed to an output that already has an audio bus routed to it.

 SMPTE sends a white-noise-like sound at a high volume that shouldn't be routed to speakers to prevent equipment damage.

 To route the SMPTE bus, navigate to the “Busses” tab in Playback’s settings, and tap on the “SMPTE” bus to change its output.
 Now Playback will send SMPTE timecode out of the selected output.
 Continue to learn how to add or adjust SMPTE time markers.

 Adding and Adjusting SMPTE Markers

 To add or adjust a SMPTE marker, tap-and-hold the “Edit” button to reveal the edit menu, and select “SMPTE" on the far right of the edit menu drawer.

-You'll now see your markers on the timeline for each song.
-Tap a markers label reveal the marker edit window and its settings.
+You'll now see your marker on the timeline for each song.
+Tap a markers label to reveal the marker's edit window and its settings.
 From here you can change the markers position and the SMPTE Time start.
-Be sure to select “Update” after making any changes to save those changes.
+Be sure to select “Update” after making any changes to update the MIDI marker appropriately.